Symmetric diagrams for all strongly invertible knots up to 10 crossings: Introduction

 \begin{definition} For a knot $K$ we denote, as usual, by $c(K)$ the minimal crossing number of a diagram of $K$.
 If $K$ is strongly invertible we denote by $c_t(K)$ the minimal crossing number of all transvergent diagrams of $K$. \end{definition}

 Symmetric equivalence can be defined for strongly invertible knots either using the conjugacy class of $h$ in the symmetry group of $K$ or by symmetric diagram moves (see \cite{LobbWatson}, Section 2).

-Interestingly, especially when compared to the case of symmetric unions \cite{EisermannLamm2007}, there are always one or two equivalent classes (two equivalent classes occuring for knots with period 2).
-Whereas Sakuma lists diagrams showing both classes simultaneously (for knots having two of them), in this article we contend with only one diagram for each knot.
-We hope to extend this in a later version to a complete list of diagrams for knots with two equivalence classes.
+Interestingly, especially when compared to the case of symmetric unions \cite{EisermannLamm2007}, for hyperbolic knots there are always one or two equivalent classes (two equivalent classes occurring for knots with period 2).
+Whereas Sakuma lists diagrams showing both classes simultaneously (for knots having two of them), we contend with only one diagram for each knot in the main part of this article.
+However, in Appendix B we give a list of diagrams for knots with two equivalence classes.

 We focus on the crossing number of the symmetric diagrams and try to find minimal (transvergent) diagrams.
 In many cases symmetric diagrams exist with $c(K)$ crossings, so that $c_t(K)=c(K)$.
 These symmetric diagrams with minimal crossing number are occasionally also contained in knot tables (for instance in Rolfsen's table the knots $9_{39}$, $9_{40}$, $9_{41}$ are shown with a vertical symmetry axis).
 For our list we cannot guarantee that the crossing number of a diagram is minimal if it exceeds $c(K)$ because we did not exhaustively check all symmetric diagrams.